olvaffe/olv-notes/graphics/apis/vulkan.md

   - HW features are about GL 4.3 or GLES 3.1
   - plus persistent and coherent memory
 - 1.1 was released in 2018
-  - protected content
-  - subgroup operations
-  - multi-view
-  - device groups
-  - external memory/fence/semaphore
-  - advanced compute
-  - HLSL
-  - YCbCr
 - 1.2 was released in 2020
-  - no new HW feature
+  - no new HW reqs
-  - timeline semaphore
-  - (optional) descriptor indexing
 - 1.3 was released in 2022
-  - no new HW feature
+  - no new HW reqs

+## Chapter 1.
+Preamble

+## Chapter 2.
+Introduction

 ## Chapter 3.
 Fundamentals